-Field Scope Туре Description id required string ID of the bid request. seatbid required array of objects Array of seatbid objects. bidid optional string Bid response ID to assist tracking for bidders.
+Field Scope Туре Description Id required string ID of the bid request. seatbid required array of objects Array of seatbid objects. bidid optional string Bid response ID to assist tracking for bidders.
 This value is chosen by the bidder for cross-reference. cur optional string Bid currency using ISO-4217 alphabetic codes; default is "USD". customdata optional string This is an optional feature, which allows a bidder to set data in the exchange's cookie.
 The string may be in base85 cookie safe characters, and be in any format.
 This may be useful for storing user features.
-Note: Proper JSON encoding must be used to include "escaped" quotation marks. ext optional object This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.
+Note: Proper JSON encoding must be used to include "escaped" quotation marks. nbr optional integer Reason for not bidding.
+See Table 6.19 No-Bid Reason Codes. ext optional object This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.